TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 A good tool should empower users.
 It should not come as a "prescription", but as an "offering".

 I don't want to be yet-another-tech-bro.
-I'm not here to [tell you how to live your life](https://vimeo.com/906418692) but that is what I am doing more and more...
-It's bad.
+I'm not here to [tell you how to live your life](https://vimeo.com/906418692) but that is what I am doing more and more and more... and it's bad.

 <br>